 One of the most exciting advances in incontinence care is Emsella Incontinence Therapy.
 Imagine doing thousands of perfectly targeted Kegel exercises in under 30 minutes without breaking a sweat—that’s Emsella.
 You simply sit, fully clothed, on a special chair that uses high-intensity electromagnetic energy to stimulate deep pelvic floor muscles.
 This process strengthens the muscles that support your bladder, significantly improving control.
 It’s a completely non-invasive and painless way to re-educate your muscles and address the root cause of stress and urge incontinence, helping you get back to your life without leaks.

-Medication and Hormone Therapy
+Can Medication or Hormone Therapy Help?

 For some women, medication can be a helpful part of the treatment plan.
 Certain drugs can calm an overactive bladder, while others help the bladder empty more completely.
 If your incontinence is linked to menopause, hormone therapy can be a game-changer.
 Declining estrogen levels can weaken urinary tract tissues, but treatments like localized estrogen cream can restore tissue health.
 For a more comprehensive approach, Bioidentical Hormone Replacement Therapy can address hormonal imbalances that contribute to bladder issues and other menopausal symptoms, offering a holistic path to feeling your best.